 AbleChildAfrica continues to support ANDY with organisational development, to date we have assisted in HR practices such as creating job description templates and supporting the development of annual staff evaluations as well as good governance support through mentorship of board processes, membership and terms of reference for sub-committee structures.
 We are on hand to assist ANDY as and when needed!

-Our previous Sports for Health project demonstrated first-hand the successful link between access to sports and increased health, confidence and skills amongst its adult participants.
-Using sports as an innovative tool for change and an access route to school, together AbleChildAfrica and ANDY are rolling out this inclusive sports programme to school age children.
-An inclusive sports programme, led and run by disabled people, is being piloted in 4 primary schools, offering sports such as wheelchair basketball, swimming and goalball.
+AbleChildAfrica and ANDY currently run an inclusive sports and education project in Nairobi.
+This project which originally started a pilot with 4 schools, has now rolled out to 6 schools across the county.
+This inclusive sports programme is led and run by disabled people and gives children of all abilities the opportunity to take part in sports including volleyball, swimming, goalball and games such as darts and chess.
 In doing so, we support disabled children to participate in school and sports rather than staying at home with little opportunity for educational and social activities.
 To complement this, the project also trains teachers and sport coaches, reshapes community attitudes towards disability and provides the space and knowledge for parents to support each other.
+This project supported by Comic Relief and The Allan and Nesta Ferguson Charitable Trust, will work with 470 children (incl.
+290 disabled children) over the next 3 years.

 The Olympic torch bearing in UK, that was really something